For Index of Brides, CLICK

 Roblin - Chalmers |

-took place at the home of Mrs. Martha Chalmers, Parma, Wednesday, June 5th,
+place at the home of Mrs. Martha Chalmers, Parma, Wednesday, June 5th, when

-when her eldest daughter, Jennie E., was united in marriage to Mr. Fred B.
+her eldest daughter, Jennie E., was united in marriage to Mr. Fred B. Roblin,

-Roblin, of Adolphustown.
-The ceremony was performed by Rev. Canon Roberts,
+of Adolphustown.
+The ceremony was performed by Rev. Canon Roberts, under an

-under an arch of evergreens and flowers.
-The bride, who was daintily gowned
+arch of evergreens and flowers.
+The bride, who was daintily gowned in white

-in white Persian lawn, was given away by her eldest brother.
-She carried a
+Persian lawn, was given away by her eldest brother.
+She carried a shower

-shower bouquet of white carnations, and was attended by her sister, Miss
+bouquet of white carnations, and was attended by her sister, Miss Gertrude,

-Gertrude, who wore white muslin over pale blue and carried pink carnations.
+who wore white muslin over pale blue and carried pink carnations.
+Mr. Ernest

-Mr. Ernest Roblin, of Watertown, brother of the groom, acted as best man.
-The
+Roblin, of Watertown, brother of the groom, acted as best man.
+The groom's

-groom's present to the bride was a sunburst of pearls, and to the bridesmaid
+present to the bride was a sunburst of pearls, and to the bridesmaid a pearl

-a pearl and amethyst brooch.
-Luncheon was served at the close of the
+and amethyst brooch.
+Luncheon was served at the close of the ceremony, after which

-light grey cloth.
-Many presents were received by the bride, which showed the
+Many presents were received by the bride, which showed the high esteem in

 June